Top Solutions to iCloud Drive Upgrade Stuck

 Step 3.
 You will see the basic model info of your device on the screen, and you need to make sure all of them are right and correct the wrong ones.
 Then, press the "Download" button to download matching firmware.

 Step 4.
 When the firmware is downloaded, press the "Repair" button to start repairing your device.
-A few minutes later, the process will complete and your iCloud drive should be able to upgrade without any problem.
+A few minutes later, the process will complete and your iCloud drive upgrade stuck issue will be fixed.

 #2 Reboot the Device to iCloud Drive Upgrade Failure